 For some reason, people in nonprofits often dislike to say that their job is raising money.
 So they use loads of euphemisms for it, many of which seem to me really weird.
 I’m collecting examples.
 Please send others!

 - “Development“.
 This is perhaps the most frequent term.
 It’s bonkers because fundraisers aren’t in charge of developing the organisation: that responsibility is with the management team or board.
 Sometimes organisations let the direction of their development be by donors’ wishes – universities building new buildings or departments because a donor wants them are a common example – but surely that’s pretty bonkers too: how an organisation develops should be a function of what its beneficiaries/market needs and what gaps are left unserved by other providers.
-‘Development’ is also really confusing in international development NGOs – everybody in those organisations works in ‘development’, meaning two completely different things.
+‘Development’ is also really confusing in international development NGOs – everybody in those organisations works in ‘development’, so those organisations use that term to mean two completely different things.

 - “Institutional advancement“.
-This seems to be an American term, and just make me think of Napoleonic armies.
+This seems to be an American term, but simply reminds of Napoleonic armies…

 Why don’t they have job titles that reflect what they actually do, e.g., donor engagement, donor management or donor experience?
 That latter is my preferred term: businesses talk loads about ‘customer experience’, and having people in a nonprofit who obsess about the donor experience seems highly sensible.